akanix42/meteor-css-modules/README.md

 To enable Sass compilation, set the aforementioned `extensions` property to `['scss', 'sass']`.
 If you are using a different file extension, set it in the `extensions` property, and also set the `enableSassCompilation` property, which defaults to `['scss', 'sass']`.

+## New: Stylus support!

+To enable Stylus compilation, set the aforementioned `extensions` property to `['m.styl']`.
+If you are using a different file extension, set it in the `extensions` property, and also set the `enableStylusCompilation` property, which defaults to `['m.styl']`.

 ## Usage